Opinion: 2022’s Words of the Year and what they tell us

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Cambridge Dictionary – in their thorough discussion of the process behind choosing ‘homer’ – tell us about how they measure searches for words, while several others use interviews and commentary from proper linguists – Lynne Murphy, Kelly Wright and Ben Zimmer among them – to explain what’s going on.
+Cambridge Dictionary – in their thorough discussion of the process behind choosing “homer” – tell us about how they measure searches for words, while several others use interviews and commentary from proper linguists – Lynne Murphy, Kelly Wright and Ben Zimmer among them – to explain what’s going on.

 On one level, WOTY is a bit of a sales pitch and bun fight for column inches for the publishers and that’s fair enough: books are good and we should buy them if we can – just not from Amazon.
 The world-changing events of 2020 seemed to lead to something of a united front for many of the dictionaries, with the global pandemic dominating most WOTY lists and the sheer number of other events – such as the rise of the Black Lives Matter movement and the tense US presidential election and its aftermath – leaving Oxford Dictionaries (literally) at a loss for words, unable to decide on a word for an unprecedented year.